anton-bregolas/NS-Session-Setlist/README.md

   - p-limit and p-throttle by Sindre Sorhus added to project to limit API request rates

 + HTML updates:
-  - ABC Encoder (abc-encoder.html):
+  - ABC Encoder (abc-encoder.html)
     + Added new Encoder settings option enabling Sort to fetch metadata from The Session

-+ JavaScript updates ('*' indicates new function or variable):
++ JavaScript updates ('*' indicates new function or variable)
-  - ABC Encoder module (scripts-abc-encoder.js):
+  - ABC Encoder module (scripts-abc-encoder.js)
     + saveAbcEncoderOutput: Refactored to correctly handle Sort-via-Encode and async operations
     + saveAbcEncoderOutput: Now returns an array containing abcEncoderOutput and abcEncoderTunesOutput
     + saveAbcEncoderOutput: Optionally fetches metadata from The Session via preProcessAbcMetadata